 A new shingle is useless unless it's flashed appropriately.
 When replacing a roof, it is important to have the old flashings replaced with new.
 Make sure the proposal states where old flashings are being replaced with new.

 Never allow a contractor to put "dimensional shingle" or "architectural style shingle" on your contract.
 With those types of vague statements, you could literally get something from the bargain bin at the local box store.
 Make sure that the shingle brand and series is clearly stated.
 For example: "CertainTeed - Landmark" shingles.
 CertainTeed is the manufacturer and Landmark is the series.

 In order to ensure the longevity of your roofing investment, make sure that your contractor addresses any ventilation concerns you have in the proposal.
 There are many different types of ventilation systems for different type of applications.
 Always make sure to know which roof ventilation system is right for you.

 Typically the shingle warranty is covered by the manufacturer, but the workmanship is almost always covered by the installer.
 Make sure that the warranties are clearly stated in the proposal so you know who to contact if there are any issues once the project is completed.

 Cost and payment structure

 Once you are comfortable with all the other aspects of the proposal, it's time to go over the numbers.
 Replacing your roof is a costly process and you don't want to skimp when it comes to your home.
 You will want to have the cost clearly defined along with the provisions for any extras that may come up.
-Typically companies require a downpayment to get started, just make sure that the terms are written in a way that you fully understand them and make sure to keep a record of any payments made along the way.
+Typically companies require a down payment to get started.
+Just make sure that the terms are written in a way that you fully understand them, and keep a record of any payments made along the way.